TrueCar/gluestick/README.md

 ```
 npm install gluestick -g
 ```

+## Getting Started
+You can view a complete getting started guide on our blog https://www.drivenbycode.com/getting-started-with-gluestick/

 ## Overview
 GlueStick comes with several generators to help you get started.
 To create a